peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

     public static class ProtocolStrings

   Contains methods for preparing user-facing protocol strings (such as user identifiers) for equality comparison and validity checking.
-Such strings can be _internationalized_, that is, contain characters beyond the Basic Latin block (U+0000 to U+007F) of the Unicode Standard.
+Such strings can be _internationalized_, that is, contain characters beyond the Basic Latin block (U + 0000 to U + 007F) of the Unicode Standard.
 See RFC 8264.
 Currently there are four profiles for internationalized strings: two for strings serving as user identifiers, one for arbitrary single-line strings (such as passwords), and one for display names.

   * Other user-facing internationalized strings not expressly handled by this class include file and directory names, domain names, profile data voluntarily entered by users, and the text of article, post, and message bodies.
 The preparation and comparison of such strings is currently outside the scope of this class.